mbaechtold/django-onetimesecret/README.md

 like a self-destructing message.

+## Demo

+You can run a demo of the app with `Docker` and `Docker Compose`:

+    docker-compose build
+    docker-compose up

+Then visit `http://localhost:8080` in your browser.

+You may even create a superuser inside the Docker machine if you want to access the Django admin site:

+    docker exec -it django-onetimesecret-django bash
+    export PYTHONPATH="${PROJECT_ROOT}/example/:${PYTHONPATH}"
+    python example/manage.py createsuperuser

 ## Requirements

 This is an add-on for Django and requires Django >= 2.0 and Python >= 3.6.